VivekChaurasiya95/Portfolio/README.md

    ```bash
    npm run dev
    ```
-   Open `http://localhost:5173` (or the provided port) in your browser.
+   Open `http://localhost:5173` (or the provided port) in your browser

 ---